Weber Grill Meat Thermometers: Ultimate Grilling Guide

 Daily Care and Cleaning Tips

 After each use, clean your thermometer probes thoroughly.
 For smart thermometer probes, which are often not submersible, wipe the probe tip and cable clean with a damp cloth and mild soap.
 Avoid getting the main unit wet.
-For instant-read thermometers, consult your manual regarding water resistance; some are more prone to water damage than others. [cite: 2 in first search result] Always store your thermometer safely to protect the probes and display.
+For instant-read thermometers, consult your manual regarding water resistance; some are more prone to water damage than others.
+Always store your thermometer safely to protect the probes and display.

 Troubleshooting Common Connection Issues (iGrill/Connect)